maxime1992/my-dev.to/blog-posts/enigma-part-1/enigma-part-1.md

 _Image credit https://web.stanford.edu/class/cs106j/handouts/36-TheEnigmaMachine.pdf_

 - A battery is placed inside the machine
-- An electric circuit is going from the battery, through the 3 rotors, then through a reflector, coming back through the 3 rotors again, to finally light up one of the output letters _(don't worry, that's the though part and we will come back to all of that)_
+- An electric circuit is going from the battery, through the 3 rotors, then through a reflector, coming back through the 3 rotors again, to finally light up one of the output letters _(don't worry, that's the tough part and we will come back to all of that)_
 - Typing a letter from the input (keyboard), will trigger a rotation on the rotor(s) and change the electric circuit, hence changing the path leading to a different output for same input letter

 ## How does a rotor work